equinor/dm-docs/docs/docs/concepts/blueprints.md

 There are several ways to describe a reference to other blueprints, all of which are understood and resolved during import.

 Note that the reference is created using the name attribute of the blueprint you want to refer to, not its filename.
-Ie "Car", not "Car.blueprint.json".
+I.e. "Car", not "Car.blueprint.json".

 _By URI_ - Full absolute path prefixed with protocol